NVIDIA/accelerated-computing-hub/README.md

 ## Tutorials and Syllabi

+The following interactive tutorials are available and can be used on [NVIDIA Brev](https://brev.nvidia.com) or [Google Colab](https://colab.research.google.com).
+See [the documentation](docs/brev.md) for more information on creating and deploying Brev Launchables using this content.

 | Content | Docker Compose | Brev Instance | Brev Provider |
 |---------|----------------|---------------|---------------|
 | [CUDA C++ Tutorial](tutorials/cuda-cpp/README.md) | [docker-compose.yml](tutorials/cuda-cpp/brev/docker-compose.yml) | L40S, L4, or T4 | Crusoe or any other with Flexible Ports |